gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

 ### Problem 3:

-Since our code replacement is potentially adding more lines how do we do this without accidentally modifying things we should not be modifying?
+Since our code replacement is potentially adding more lines, how do we do this without accidentally modifying things we should not be modifying?

 The answer: